 Learn how to make a kid fall asleep with these simple tips you can start today.
 And, discover the secret sensory tricks that can change everything about how your child sleeps.
 Super important tips for sensory issues, sensory seekers, Sensory Processing Disorder, Autism, and ADHD.
-Affiliate links used below.

 Having a child that has trouble sleeping ranks at the top of the I-can’t-take-this-for-one-more-day parenting list, right next to picky eating and potty training.

-Day in and day you fight the good fight, you try your hardest to get your kid to just fall asleep.
+Day in and day out you fight the good fight, you try your hardest to get your kid to just fall asleep.

 It’s a frustrating and exhausting challenge many parents face, but there’s a lot that can be done to help or “make” a kid actually go to sleep.
 And, there’s a piece of the not-sleeping puzzle that’s often overlooked…

 Part of knowing how to help your kid sleep – and get your life back – is understanding why it’s a problem in the first place.
 Because sometimes, a small change in your routine can have a huge impact on how easily your child falls asleep.
 These are some common, but often overlooked, causes to poor sleep in kids (heck for adults, too!)